 What type of security protocol does the eero mesh use?

-eero only supports WPA2 PSK AES network security, the most secure standard currently available.
+eero supports WPA2 PSK AES network security by default.
+Optionally, WPA3 can be toggled on to provide an extra layer of password protection and individualized encryption to help keep your network and data secure.
+Please note, WPA3 is always present on the 6GHz frequency.
 Additionally, eeros will only send information to our backend services, and our services will only accept information from eeros.
 This adds an extra layer of security and ensures data isn’t compromised while in transit.

 eero doesn’t support WEP, WPA, or WPS, as these protocols are known to be insecure.
 This may cause some incompatibility with older hardware that only supports these protocols (such as some printers), but we firmly believe your network security shouldn’t be compromised.